echuber2/bionic_eye/README.md

 # bionic_eye
-A retnal implant simulator for gearvr.
+A retinal implant simulator for gearvr.